Bandura - Social Learning Theory

 Children observe the people around them behaving in various ways.
 This is illustrated during the famous bobo doll experiment (Bandura, 1961).

 Individuals that are observed are called models.
 In society children are surrounded by many influential models, such as parents within the family, characters on children’s TV, friends within their peer group and teachers at school.
-Theses models provide examples of masculine and feminine behavior to observe and imitate.
+Theses models provide examples of behavior to observe and imitate, e.g. masculine and feminine, pro and anti-social etc.

 First, the child is more likely to attend to and imitate those people it perceives as similar to itself.
-Consequently, it is more likely to imitate behavior modeled by people the same sex as it is.
+Consequently, it is more likely to imitate behavior modeled by people of the same sex.

 Second, the people around the child will respond to the behavior it imitates with either reinforcement or punishment.
 If a child imitates a model’s behavior and the consequences are rewarding, the child is likely to continue performing the behavior.
 If parent sees a little girl consoling her teddy bear and says “what a kind girl you are”, this is rewarding for the child and makes it more likely that she will repeat the behavior.
 Her behavior has been reinforced (i.e. strengthened).